beemarie/knative-lab/workshop/exercise-2/README.md

    webhook-5dcbf967cd-lxzmk      1/1     Running   0          35s
    ```

    If all of the pods shown are in a `Running` or `Completed` state then you should be all set.
-If not, wait a couple of minutes until all the pods are `Running` or `Completed`.

 Continue on to [exercise 3](../exercise-3/README.md).